lazpeng/wooby/README.md

         - [ ] UNION ALL
         - [ ] UNION (filtering so that union'ed rows are not duplicate in the output)
     - [ ] Better semantic analysis for Boolean expressions (ensure expression is valid)
-    - [x] Single value subselect as expression
+    - [x] Single value sub select as expression
     - [x] Expandable type system
         - [ ] Custom conversion between types
     - [ ] More basic types